How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

 Many of the data sets come from the US Census, which are specifically kept and maintained for fairness benchmark testing.
 On top of this, we also run experiments on other benchmark data sets that are widely used in the fair machine learning research.
 For the American Community Service (ACS) style data sets, we used the census information from the state of California, as it is very dense and is recommended by the authors\footnote{\url{https://github.com/zykls/folktables}}.

-\paragraph*{Adult Income} Known as \textit{ACS Income}, this is a modern update on the \textit{UCI Income} data set \cite{kohavi1996scaling}.
+\paragraph{Adult Income} Known as \textit{ACS Income}, this is a modern version of the \textit{UCI Income} data set~\cite{kohavi1996scaling}.
 The goal with this data set is to create a model that predicts whether an individual's income exceeds \$50,000 a year using 378,817 samples and ten features (eight discrete, two continuous).
 The protected feature is sex.
 This data set is an improvement over the previous version in several ways.
 First, it is significantly denser, with the full data set containing over a million samples compared to the old data set's 49,531.
-Second, whilst disparities between protected classes still exist, they are weaker in the newer data \cite{https://doi.org/10.48550/arxiv.2108.04884}.
+Second, while disparities between protected classes still exist, they are weaker in the newer data~\cite{https://doi.org/10.48550/arxiv.2108.04884}.